Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction

 \subsection{Interpretation}

-Overall, we observe reasonable agreement between the experimental points and the expectation for specular reflection.
-However, we observe an apparent excess, most pronounced for VPol, of the received signal relative to the expectation from the Fresnel equations, at higher angles.
-In particular, we do not observe the predicted signal dimunition (approaching zero signal strength) at the Brewster angle, which can be attributed to some combination of a) the result of surface roughness effects, which result in non-zero signal at the Brewster angle, b) under-accounting of the effects of fringing, c) the asymmetry in the ANITA-II event trigger, which tends to favor thermal excursions of VPol over HPol, and d) an under-accounting of the cross-polarization isolation between VPol and HPol.
-Such cross-polarization effects are, in principle, accounted for in Figure \ref{fig:FF.png}, but with the assumption that the cross-polarization is constant as a function of frequency and off-boresight angle.
+Overall, we observe reasonable agreement between the experimental points and the Fresnel expectation for specular reflection.
+However, we observe an apparent excess, most pronounced for VPol, of the received signal relative to the expectation from the Fresnel equations, at higher $\theta_i$ angles.
+In particular, we do not observe the predicted signal dimunition (approaching zero signal strength) as $\theta_i$ approaches the Brewster angle of 36 degrees.
+We attribute this to some combination of a) the result of surface roughness effects, which result in non-zero signal at the Brewster angle, b) possible under-accounting of the effects of interferometric fringing, c) possible effects due to the asymmetry in the ANITA-II event trigger, which has higher sensitivity to thermal excursions of VPol over HPol, and d) an under-accounting of the cross-polarization isolation (i.e., the degree to which pure VPol signals induce a response in the HPol ports of the Seavey antenna, and vice versa).
+Such cross-polarization effects are, in principle, accounted for in Figure \ref{fig:FF.pdf}, but with the assumption that the cross-polarization is constant as a function of frequency and off-boresight angle.
 Our results suggest that isolation may be poorer at large off-boresight angles and increasing with frequency.

-Rigorous simulation of surface effects is beyond the scope of this current work, requiring more extensive data samples on the centimeter-scale and shape of the surface features, as well as a cpu-intensive integration across the Antarctic surface.
-We here note only that a simple-minded two-dimensional model comprising an average surface slope of 0.2 radians with a Gaussian power spectrum can, at least, reproduce the essential features of our VPol observation, favoring a slight deficit of signal at low incident angles relative to the baseline expectation, and an excess at larger incidence angles (Fig. \ref{fig:VPolRoughSurfaceSim}).